Dynamics of stochastic approximation with iterate-dependent Markov noise under verifiable conditions in compact state space with the stability of iterates not ensured: Lock-in probability calculation for single timescale stochastic approximation

 We recall here a few key results from \cite{lock_in_original}.
 As shown there, if $\theta_{n_0}\in B$, and $\rho_m < \delta_B$ for all $m \geq 0$, then $\bar{\theta}(T_n)$ is in $H^{\epsilon} \subset B$ for all $n \geq 1$.
 Therefore using discrete Gronwall's inequality we can show that $\sup_{t \geq T_0} \bar{\theta}(t) < \infty$.
-It is also known (\cite{benveniste}, section IIC) that if the sequence of iterates $\{\theta_n\}$ remains bounded almost surely on a prescribed set of sample points, and if on this set the iterates belongs to a compact set in the domain of attraction of any local attractor infinitely often then it converges almost surely on this set to that local attractor.
-Using this fact gives the following estimate on the probability of convergence, conditioned on $\theta_{n_0}\in B$ (\cite{borkar}, Lemma 1, p.\ 33):
+It is also known (\cite{benveniste}, section IIC) that if the sequence of iterates $\{\theta_n\}$ remains bounded almost surely on a prescribed set of sample points, and if on this set the iterates lie in a compact set in the domain of attraction of any local attractor infinitely often then the sequence of iterates converge almost surely on this set to that local attractor.
+Using this fact gives the following estimate on the probability of convergence, conditioned on $\theta_{n_0}\in B$ (\cite{borkar_book}, Lemma 1, p.\ 33):

 Let $\mathcal{B}_m$ denote the event that $\theta_{n_0}\in B$ and $\rho_k < \delta_B$ for $k=0,1,\ldots,m$.
 Clearly, $B_m \in \mathcal{F}_{n_{m+1}}$.
-The following lower bound for the above probability has been obtained in (\cite{borkar}, Lemma 2, p.\ 33):
+The following lower bound for the above probability has been obtained in (\cite{borkar_book}, Lemma 2, p.\ 33):

-Subsequently the idea is to find an upper bound of $\rho_m$ consisting of errors (asymptotically negligible on $\mathcal{B}_{m-1}$) as well as martingale terms.
+Subsequently the idea is to find an upper bound for $\rho_m$ consisting of errors (asymptotically negligible on $\mathcal{B}_{m-1}$) as well as martingale terms.
 Then for some large $n_0$, one may bound $P(\rho_m \geq \delta_B|\mathcal{B}_{m-1})$ using a suitable martingale concentration inequality.
 In the following we describe how to achieve the above in our setting.

 Using the Poisson equation one can write the recursion (\ref{main_m}) as

 where $\Pi_{\theta} \phi(x) = \int \phi(y)\Pi_{\theta}(x;dy)$.
 Let $\zeta_{n+1} = v_{\theta_n}(Y_{n}) -\Pi_{\theta_n}v_{\theta_n}(Y_{n})$.
 We decompose